 Q: How often should a property be tested for radon?

 A: During your occupancy if your homehas tested below 200 Bq/m3there is no need to re-test unless you carry out major refurbishment work to your house.
 For example fitting new windows or doors, or building an extension could possibly open up new entry routes for radon or conversely prevent radon escaping from your house.

 It is recommended that a home is retested when there is a change of occupancy as different usage of the property and any refurbishment could increase (or decrease) the level of radiation in the property.

 Q: How is radon tested for?

 A: At Property Health Check we use detectors that are both manufactured and analysed by the global leader in radon measurement, Radonova.
-Their products and testing have been accredited the highest standard ISO17025, the gold standard for analytical laboratories, assuring you of the highest quality and accuracy of measurement.
+Their products and testing have been accredited the highest standard ISO17025, the gold standard for analytical laboratories, assuring you of the highest quality and accuracy of the measurement.